hill/toodeep/README.md

 # toodeep

-For when you forget to call some generator without a `.` at the end
+For when you forget to call some generator with a `.` at the end

 ---